timlovescoding/neutral_network/README.md

 Rules of thumbs to follow to prevent exploding or vanishing gradients due to initialization: a) The mean of the activations should be zero. b) The variance of the activations should stay the same across every layer.

 In Xavier Initialization, every weights of the layers are picked randomly from a normal distribution with mean = 0 and variance = 1/n for n is number of nodes in the previous layer.
-The biases are initialized with zeros.
-(Refer to line )
+The biases are initialized with zeros (refer `line 17-30` ).
+Looking back at the architecture of NN, we can see that each node of a previous layer is connected to **all** nodes of the next layer.
+Therefore, `np.random.randn(layers_dims[i], layers_dims[i-1])` is basically setting up the matrix in such a way that fulfills this concept where the rows is number of next layer nodes and the columns is the number of previous layer nodes.
+Example: If my input layer has 100 nodes and the next layer has 50 nodes, it will come out to be `np.random.randn(50, 100)`

 ## Loss Function (How does the NN learn?)